potaxo/Notebook/README.md

-# CommonlyUsedNote
-This is a note collection which collected some useful commands in linux, vim...
+This notebook is organized via Obisidian, mainly computer-related notes.